Meerut: Ancient era

 Archaeological excavations conducted between 1950 and 1952 at Vidura-ka-Tila, a collection of several mounds named after Vidura 23 mi northeast of Meerut, concluded that Meerut contains the remains of the ancient city of Hastinapur, the capital of the Kauravas and Pandavas of Mahabharata, which was washed away by floods from the Ganges.

 Meerut also contained a Harappan settlement known as Alamgirpur, the easternmost settlement of the Indus Valley civilisation.
 Meerut was a centre of Buddhism during the reign of Mauryan emperor Ashoka (r.
-273 BC to 232 BC.), and remains of Buddhist structures were found near the Jama Masjid in the present day city.
+273 BC to 232 BC.), and remains of Buddhist structures were found near the congregational mosque in the present day city.
 The Ashoka Pillar, at Delhi Ridge, was carried to Delhi from Meerut by Firuz Shah Tughluq (r.
 1351–1388).
 It was later damaged in a 1713 explosion and restored in 1867.

 In Hindu mythology, Meerut has a strong connection to the Mahabharata.
 One of the main characters in the epic, Draupadi, is believed by the locals to have been born here.